TATUMGAMES/TG-MIKROS-MAFIA-BOT/docs/PROMO_COMMANDS.md

 I noticed you mentioned launching a game.
 Would you like help promoting it?

-Use /promo-help to learn about MIKROS promotional services!
+Contact MIKROS for promotional assistance!
 ```

 ---